 This area is also usually flooded with some pretty talented skateboarders.
 If you’re lucky you might just catch a show.

-Since 1950, Junior’s has been dedicated to making the best cheesecake New York has to offer and getting a slice of their Plain Cheesecake is a must when visiting NYC.
+Since 1950, Junior’s has been dedicated to making the best cheesecake New York has to offer and getting a slice of their plain cheesecake is a must when visiting NYC.
 It’s basically a no-brainer on the list of things to do in Downtown Brooklyn.

 If you aren’t able to dine-in, Junior’s will ship the cheesecake to you via Gold Belly!

-Sunken Harbor Club
+Have a Cocktail at the Sunken Harbor Club

-One of the coolest themed bars in the city can be found in Downtown Brooklyn.
+One of the coolest themed bars in New York City can be found in Downtown Brooklyn.
 Located above the gorgeous, fine dining establishment Gage & Tollner, this hidden intimate nautical bar is an experience.
-The setting is intimate and dimly lit and makes you feel like you’re in the bowels of an old pirate ship with ambient sounds of waves crashing.

 On the pricier side, but well worth it as you feel like you’re in an elevated Pirates of the Caribbean Disney-esque club.
 It might take a minute to page through their extensive list of elevated cocktails and libations along with a few shareable bites, if you’re looking for a full meal you’ll want to go back downstairs.